 Through the major

-The Gender Studies major provides you with a set of skills and qualities that are relevant and transferable to many areas of study and work.
-Through this major you will:
+The major in Gender Studies provides you with a set of skills and qualities that are relevant and transferable to many areas of study and work.
+These include:

 - Develop evidence-based arguments, defend your position, and make informed oral and written presentations